-U. Recreational Campgrounds
+U. Recreational Campgrounds [March 2001]

-1) Purpose and intent: It is the purpose of this ordinance to allow the operation of recreational campgrounds within all Sanbornton's district(s), except for the General Residence District and Historical Preservation District.
+- 1) Purpose and intent: It is the purpose of this ordinance to allow the operation of recreational campgrounds within all Sanbornton's district(s).
 The recreational campgrounds are for the recreation and temporary accommodation of visitors.
 It is also the intent of this ordinance to discourage and prohibit the use of campgrounds for purposes other than temporary and recreational.
-This zoning is not intended for manufactured homes or for the development or establishment of a manufactured home park as defined under Article 3 of the definitions.
-[March 2023]
+This zoning is not intended for manufactured homes or for the development or establishment of a manufactured home park as defined under Article 3 of the definitions. - 2) Campgrounds shall be permitted following issuance of a special exception by the Sanbornton Zoning Board of Adjustment and after the Planning Board has approved the site plan.

-- 2) Campgrounds shall be permitted following Site Plan Review and approval by the Planning Board.
-[March 2023] - a) The public road providing access to the proposed campground shall be maintained year-round and have adequate capacity for the safety of vehicles. - b) Lots located in areas defined as "premature for development" in the 1995 Sanbornton Master Plan shall not be considered for a proposed Recreational Campground.
+- a) The public road providing access to the proposed campground shall be maintained year-round and have adequate capacity for the safety of vehicles. - b) Lots located in areas defined as "premature for development" in the 1995 Sanbornton Master Plan shall not be considered for a proposed Recreational Campground.